2008 Denver Broncos season: Week 14: vs. Kansas City Chiefs

 Fresh off their road win over the Jets, the Broncos went home, donned their alternate uniforms again, and played a Week 14 AFC West rematch with the Kansas City Chiefs.
-Denver trailed early in the first quarter as Chiefs kicker Connor Barth made a 26-yard field goal, along with CB Maurice Leggett returning an interception 27 yards for a touchdown.
-The Broncos closed out the period's scoring with rookie RB Peyton Hillis getting an 18-yard touchdown run.
-Kansas City answered in the second quarter as QB Tyler Thigpen completed a 13-yard touchdown pass to TE Tony Gonzalez, but Denver did close out the half with QB Jay Cutler completing a 12-yard touchdown pass to WR Brandon Marshall.
+Denver trailed early in the first quarter as Chiefs kicker Connor Barth made a 26-yard field goal, along with cornerback Maurice Leggett returning an interception 27 yards for a touchdown.
+The Broncos closed out the period's scoring with rookie running back Peyton Hillis getting an 18-yard touchdown run.
+Kansas City answered in the second quarter as quarterback Tyler Thigpen completed a 13-yard touchdown pass to tight end Tony Gonzalez, but Denver did close out the half with quarterback Jay Cutler completing a 12-yard touchdown pass to wide receiver Brandon Marshall.

 The Broncos tied the game in the third quarter as kicker Matt Prater nailed a 33-yard field goal.
 Afterwards, in the fourth quarter, Denver took the lead as Cutler hooked up with Marshall again on a 6-yard touchdown pass.
 From there, the defense prevented any possible rally from the Chiefs.

 With the win, the Broncos improved to 8–5.